crazycat836/minecraft-discord-bot/README.md

 Ensure your `MC_SERVER_IP` and `MC_SERVER_PORT` are set correctly and the server is accessible from the container's network.

+#### Temporary Offline Status During Updates

+When processing server status messages, the bot may temporarily display the server as offline.
+This is normal behavior during the update cycle and the status will correct itself in the next update interval.

 #### Updating the Bot

 To update to the latest version, run: